Student-centric advice and objective recommendations

 Which colleges count demonstrated interest?

 These colleges and universities count demonstrated interest in their admissions process.
-Note that some colleges count weight it more heavily than others (which is why you will see “very important, “important”, or “considered” next to the name of the college).
+Note that some colleges count weigh it more heavily than others (which is why you will see “very important”, “important”, or “considered” next to the name of the college).
+This is a list of some of the colleges that do/don’t count demonstrated interest, so do your own research!

 - American University (very important)